Astroa7m/MailNet-MCP-Server/README.md

 # 📬 MailNet MCP Server

-MailNet is a unified, agentic email orchestration server built for the [Model Context Protocol](https://github.com/modelcontextprotocol/servers).
+MailNet Server is a unified, agentic email orchestration server built for the [Model Context Protocol](https://github.com/modelcontextprotocol/servers).
 It supports Gmail and Outlook with standardized metadata, secure credential injection, and a rich toolset for assistant-driven workflows.
+It is the MCP server that powers [MailNet](https://github.com/Astroa7m/MailNet) Mailing Agentic AI.

 ---